PrefectHQ/prefect/docs/core/development/documentation.md

 ### Archiving API docs

-Whenever a new release of Prefect is cut, we must archive the old API docs so they are available for users using the older versions.
+Whenever a new minor release of Prefect is cut, we must archive the old API docs so they are available for users using the older versions.
+For example, this means that if we are releasing Prefect `0.10.0` then the highest patch release of `0.9.x` must be archived.
 To do so, follow these steps:

 - first, make sure you are on the release commit: `git checkout $VERSION_TAG`
 - next, generate the documentation: `cd docs/ && python generate_docs.py`
-- push the API docs into a new folder: `cd api/ && mv unreleased/ $VERSION_TAG`
+- push the API docs into a new folder: `cd api/ && mv latest/ $VERSION_TAG`
 - begin tracking any changes to the new folder: `git checkout master && git checkout -b new-version-branch && git add $VERSION_TAG`
-- lastly, create a new `sidebar.js` file in the `$VERSION_TAG/` folder with an exportable sidebar object (see [0.5.0](https://github.com/PrefectHQ/prefect/blob/master/docs/api/0.5.0/sidebar.js) for an example)
+- lastly, create a new `sidebar.js` file in the `$VERSION_TAG/` folder with an exportable sidebar object (see [0.11.5](https://github.com/PrefectHQ/prefect/blob/master/docs/api/0.11.5/sidebar.js) for an example)
 - this sidebar will need to be imported into `docs/.vuepress/config.js` and added to a new dropdown option in the API navigation bar

+The most recent release of Prefect will always be the `latest` release and the API docs for latest are auto generated with each doc build.
+On release the `Latest (x.y.z)` should be updated with the most recent version in [`docs/.vuepress/config.js`](https://github.com/PrefectHQ/prefect/blob/master/docs/.vuepress/config.js).

 ## Concepts